shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 Excitement and interest grows steadily in the years following Neural Language models.
 Advances in computer hardware allow researchers to push the boundaries on language modelling, giving rise to new NLP methods.
 One such method is multi-task learning.
 The notion of multi-task learning involves training models to solve more than one learning task, while also using a set of shared parameters.
 As a result, models are forced to learn a representation that exploits the commonalities and differences across all tasks.

-[Collobert and Weston [3]](https://thetalkingmachines.com/sites/default/files/2018-12/unified_nlp.pdf) were the first to apply a form of multi-task learning in the NLP domain back in 2008.
+Collobert and Weston<d-cite key="Collobert2008"></d-cite> were the first to apply a form of multi-task learning in the NLP domain back in 2008.
 They trained two convolutional models with max pooling to perform both part-of-speech and named entity recognition tagging, while also sharing a common word lookup table (or word embedding), as shown in Figure 2.
 Years later, their paper was highlighted by many experts as a fundamental milestone in deep learning for NLP and received the Test-of-time Award at the 2018 *International Conference on Machine Learning* (ICML).

 {% include figure.html path="assets/img/blog/blog1.3.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    <em>Figure 2:</em> The first multi-task model sharing a common word lookup table [3].
+    <em>Figure 2:</em> The first multi-task model sharing a common word lookup table<d-cite key="Collobert2008"></d-cite>.
 </div>

 ***

 ## 3. Word Embeddings (2013)

 If you’ve had any exposure to NLP, the first thing you have probably come across is the idea of word embeddings (or more commonly known as *word2vec*).
-Although we have seen that word embeddings have been used as far back as 2001, in 2013 [Mikolov *et al.* [4]](https://proceedings.neurips.cc/paper_files/paper/2013/file/9aa42b31882ec039965f3c4923ce901b-Paper.pdf) proposed a simple but novel method for efficiently training these word embeddings on very large unlabeled corpora which ultimately led to their wide-scale adoption.
+Although we have seen that word embeddings have been used as far back as 2001, in 2013 Mikolov *et al.*<d-cite key="Mikolov2013"></d-cite> proposed a simple but novel method for efficiently training these word embeddings on very large unlabeled corpora which ultimately led to their wide-scale adoption.

 Word embeddings attempt to create a dense vector representation of text, and addresses many challenges faced with using traditional sparse bag-of-words representation.
 Word embeddings were shown to capture every intuitive relationship between words such as gender, verb tense and country capital, as illustrated in Figure 3.

 {% include figure.html path="assets/img/blog/blog1.4.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    <em>Figure 3:</em> The intuitive relationships captured by word embeddings [4].
+    <em>Figure 3:</em> The intuitive relationships captured by word embeddings<d-cite key="Mikolov2013"></d-cite>.
 </div>

 ***